Nigeria's airports have opened for travel, and domestic restrictions are gradually being lifted.

 - Airports in Nigeria are open, and some international flights resumed.

-- All arrivals from Brazil, India and Turkey are banned, except for returning citizens and residents.
+- All arrivals from Turkey, Brazil, India, South Africa, Uganda, Rwanda, and Zambia are banned, except for returning citizens and residents.

 - Arrivals must present a QR code generated in advance.

 Do I need to go into quarantine when arriving to Nigeria?

 - Anyone arriving to Nigeria will be required to self-quarantine for 7 days.